Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 ### Content
 * The lettertype was taken from [Google Fonts](https://fonts.google.com/)
 * Instructions on how to use JSON were taken from [W3schools](https://www.w3schools.com/js/js_json_intro.asp) and [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2567s) on Youtube
+* The basic quiz code I used is from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k).
+This teacher helped me the most with understanding JavaScript.
 ### Media
 * The background image is taken from [iStock](https://www.istockphoto.com/nl/foto/traditionele-nederlandse-windmolens-en-huizen-in-de-buurt-van-het-kanaal-in-zaanstad-gm937057490-256331390)